-This statement has been approved by the Board of Directors on 22 July 2020 and constitutes our slavery and human trafficking statement for the financial year ending 3 July 2020.
+This statement has been approved by the Board of Directors on 22 September 2021 and constitutes our slavery and human trafficking statement for the financial year ending 2 July 2021.
 This statement is available on the Direct Wines website at www.laithwaites.co.uk.
-This statement will be reviewed on an annual basis and will be updated if required.

-David Thatcher
+David Gates

-Chief Executive Officer
+Chief Executive Officer 22 September 2021